Through The Fibro Fog

 Nut or seed butters

 There are so many nut and seed butters to choose from, including almond butter, macadamia nut butter, pumpkin seed butter and tahini.
-All work so well as yogurt substitutes for smoothies and provide extra protein and healthy fats.
+All work so well as yogurt substitutes for smoothies and provide a little extra protein.

 For those who prefer or need to be nut free, you may like to try seed butters instead.
-Either grab from the store or make your own homemade pumpkin seed butter!
+Either grab from the store or make your own!

 There are lots of ideas on my almond butter substitutes round-up if that particular nut butter doesn't work for you.